A. Faunistics, biogeography and ecology of free-living Platyhelminthes

-Free-living plathelminths (terrestrial microturbellaria) live in the water films that form around soil particles or fill pore spaces.
-About 30 species of Plathelminthes have been recorded in Central Europe, the number of unknown species is many times higher.
+Free-living Platyhelminths (terrestrial microturbellaria) live in the water films that form around soil particles or fill pore spaces.
+About 30 species of Platyhelminthes have been recorded in Central Europe, the number of unknown species is many times higher.
 There is no comprehensive identification key for this group.

-Our investigations show that Turbellaria feed on nematodes, rotatoria, diatoms, tardigrades, thekamoeba and even their own conspecifics.
-Experiments on the feeding rate with selected species of plathelminthes and nematodes will provide data on the quantities and importance of this group as predators.
+Our investigations show that Turbellaria feed on Nematodes, Rotatoria, Diatoms, Tardigrades, Thekamoeba and even their own conspecifics.
+Experiments on the feeding rate with selected species of Platyhelminthes and Nematodes will provide data on the quantities and importance of this group as predators.

 A mixed beech forest near Görlitz has been continuously investigated since 2010.
 With the help of the accompanying data, the changes in abundance as a function of anthropogenic and climatic factors can be shown.